axibase/atsd/administration/data_retention.md

 ![](./images/retention-atsd_d-size.png)

-Click on the **Store File Size** value to view file size growth over time.
+Click **Store File Size** to view file size growth over time.
 The size of the `atsd_d` table varies throughout the day as compaction / pruning tasks defragment and delete data in the background.

  ![](./images/retention-atsd_d-chart.png)